Two RV Gypsies: Full-Time RVers

 grizzly running upstream towards the bridge

-Then the grizzly turns and runs back down the river - just playing and splashing and having lots of fun.
-Meanwhile, everyone on the bridge runs and back and forth, following the grizzly.
-It is really funny!
+Below; Then the grizzly turned and ran back down the river - just playing and splashing and having lots of fun.
+Meanwhile, everyone on the bridge ran and back and forth, following the grizzly.
+It was really funny!

 grizzly turns and runs downstream